-The SMEC Primary Language Program, located at the Rochester Memorial School, serves students in grades 1-6 with significant language delays and autism spectrum disorders.
-Staffed by a special education teacher(s), speech pathologist, occupational therapist, physical therapist, consulting BCBA and paraprofessionals, the program offers intensive, language based programming with a small staff/ student ratio and opportunity for inclusive activities within the host building.
+The SMEC Primary Language Program, located at the Rochester Memorial School, serves students in grades PK-6 with significant language delays and autism spectrum disorders.
+Staffed by a special education teacher(s), speech pathologist, occupational therapist, physical therapist, consulting BCBA and paraprofessionals, the program offers intensive, language-based programming with a small staff/student ratio and opportunity for inclusive activities within the host building.
+Instruction in art and yoga are provided.
 School year and part-time summer programming options are available.